PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

 11. (Optional) Describe whether there are any regulatory registrations for the token and provide related documentation (including an explanation of any past or existing interactions with any regulatory authorities, regardless of jurisdiction), if applicable.

 12. (Optional) List any possible oracle data sources for the proposed Collateral type.
+    - XAU/USD Chainlink data feed to track the value of the claims.

 13. (Optional) List any parties interested in taking part in liquidations for the proposed Collateral type.